Last Updated on April 14, 2022 by Rei Garnet

 While it’s true that rabbits are not scared of the dark because they live in burrows in the wild, covering your rabbit’s cage at night would likely make their cage pitch black dark, which would scare a rabbit.

-Rabbits prefer dim lights and would likely be more alert if their cage is pitch black dark.
+Rabbits prefer dim lights and would likely be more alert if their cage was pitch black dark.

 Covering your rabbit’s cage could ruin their body clock.
-Rabbits use the patterns of natural light to moderate their body clock.
+Rabbits use the patterns of natural light to moderate their body clocks.

-So if your rabbit’s cage is covered for long periods of time, it could ruin their body clock, which in turn could ruin their health because rabbits that are not seeing natural lights could develop depression.
+So if your rabbit’s cage is covered for long periods of time, it could ruin their body clock.
+This, in turn, could ruin their health because rabbits that are not seeing natural light could develop depression.

-Can you partically cover your rabbit’s cage at night?
+Can you partially cover your rabbit’s cage at night?

 Yes, partially covering your rabbit’s cage is the best way to go if you need to absolutely cover it.
 Covering it partially would solve all the problems I mentioned above.